 A polygraph does not prove truth, innocence or guilt

 A polygraph records physiological responses during a structured question procedure.
-It does not directly read truth, establish guilt or replace evidence, legal advice, safeguarding assessment or professional judgement.
+It does not directly read truth, prove whether the underlying historical event occurred, establish guilt or innocence, or replace evidence, legal advice, safeguarding assessment or professional judgement.

 A willing client is not enough